I3DM: Implicit 3D-aware Memory Retrieval and Injection for Consistent Video Scene Generation: Method

 To maintain scene consistency in long-term video generation, our first goal is to retrieve relevant historical frames that maximize scene overlap with the target view.
 However, relying on explicit 3D modeling for this task often introduces estimation biases, and a simple FoV-based scheme fails under complex occlusions.
 To overcome these challenges, our idea is to leverage the intermediate features of a pre-trained feed-forward NVS model~\cite{jin2024lvsm}, which inherently encode rich 3D correspondences.
 Specifically, we propose an implicit \textit{3D-aware memory retrieval} module (illustrated in Fig.~\ref{fig:memory_retrieval}) that utilizes these features to select optimal historical frames by naturally reasoning about spatial occlusions.

-\paragraph{3D-aware Scoring Network.} Let $\mathcal{V}=\{(\mathbf{I}_i, \mathbf{P}_i)\}_{i=1}$ denote the memory bank containing all \textit{historical} frames and their corresponding Plücker ray embeddings.
+\paragraph{3D-aware Scoring Network.} Let $\mathcal{V}=\{(\mathbf{I}_i, \mathbf{P}_i)\}_{i=1}$ denote the memory bank containing \textit{historical} frames and their Plücker ray embeddings.
 Given a target view with Plücker rays $\mathbf{P}^\text{t}$, our goal is to select a subset of geometrically relevant frames from $\mathcal{V}$.
 As the last frame typically preserves significant visual overlap with the target view, we mandatorily set it as an anchor.
-For each remaining frame in the memory bank, we treat it as a candidate and evaluate its relevance to the target view by comparing it with the last anchor frame.
+For each remaining frame in the memory bank, we treat it as a candidate and evaluate its relevance to the target view by comparing it with the anchor frame.

-Specifically, we tokenize the last frame, the chosen candidate frame, and the target view rays into $\mathbf{S}^{\mathrm{last}}$, $\mathbf{S}^{\mathrm{cand}}$, and $\mathbf{S}^{\mathrm{t}}$, respectively, and feed them into the frozen LVSM Transformer.
+Specifically, we tokenize the last and candidate frames into $\mathbf{S}^{\mathrm{last}}$ and $\mathbf{S}^{\mathrm{cand}}$ using Eq.~\eqref{eq:tokenize-source}, and the target-view rays into $\mathbf{S}^{\mathrm{t}}$ using Eq.~\eqref{eq:tokenize-target}.
+We then feed these tokens into the frozen LVSM Transformer.
 Instead of executing full Transformer layers, we only extract intermediate features from the shallow $l^{\text{th}}$ layer.
 These shallow-layer features are capable of assessing multi-view relevance while maintaining lightweight computation during inference.
-These features are then processed by a lightweight, trainable scoring CNN to deduce a spatial uncertainty score map:
+Then, a lightweight, trainable scoring CNN decodes them to a spatial uncertainty score map: